 Organizations using the meeting rooms agree to hold the Board harmless from and against any and all losses, claims, actions, damages, liabilities and expense, including, but not limited to those in connection with loss of life, bodily personal injury or damage to property of whatever kind or nature including attorney’s fees and costs, proximately caused by an organization’s negligence.
 Also, organizations shall assume complete responsibility for the general safety of their groups and the general public during meetings.
 Failure to do so shall be cause for future denial of meeting room use.

-Smoking is strictly prohibited on Library Property.
-Also, alcoholic beverages, gambling, and controlled substances are prohibited on Library property.
+Smoking is strictly prohibited in Library Property.
+Also, alcoholic beverages (except for library special events), gambling, and controlled substances are prohibited on Library property.

 Nothing may be attached to the walls or ceilings and use of lighted candles or oil lamps is prohibited.

 The library staff will not accept any telephone calls for individuals attending a meeting, except those involving a medical emergency.

 Setting up the meeting room is the responsibility of the organization holding the meeting and must be done during regular Library hours.
 Set up time must be included in the reservation time.
 Items brought to the meeting room must be removed immediately after the meeting ends.
 Chairs and tables are available for use.

 All announcements, press releases, flyers, etc, relating to a meeting must state clearly that the meeting is not sponsored by the Georgetown Public Library or its Board of Commissioners.
 Use of meeting rooms does not imply library endorsement of events or organizations